Consumer Medicine Information

-- family history of genetic problem causing mitochondrial disorder.
+- family history of a genetic problem causing mitochondrial disorder

 Tell your doctor if you plan to have surgery.

-If you have not told your doctor or pharmacist about any of the above, tell them before you start to take Valprease.
+If you have not told your doctor about any of the above, tell them before you take Valprease.

 Taking other medicines

-- anticoagulants, medicines used to prevent clots such as warfarin
+- medicines used to prevent clots (anticoagulants) e.g. warfarin

-- other medicines used to treat epilepsy such as phenobarbitone, methylphenobarbitone, primidone, phenytoin, carbamazepine, clonazepam, felbamate, lamotrigine, topiramate, diazepam, lorazepam, oxcarbamazepine, rifunamide, and ethosuximide
+- other medicines used to treat epilepsy e.g. phenobarbital (phenobarbitone), methylphenobarbitone, primidone, phenytoin, carbamazepine, clonazepam, felbamate, lamotrigine, topiramate, diazepam, lorazepam, oxcarbamazepine, rifunamide and ethosuximide

-- medicines used to treat depression such as monoamine oxidase inhibitors (MAOIs), selective serotonin reuptake inhibitors (SSRIs) and tricyclic antidepressants
+- medicines used to treat depression e.g. monoamine oxidase inhibitors (MAOIs), selective serotonin reuptake inhibitors (SSRIs), tricyclic antidepressants

 - benzodiazepines (medicines used as sedatives or to treat anxiety)